Drought Tolerant Plants & Flowers: Defy the Dry

 1. Know Your Soil

 Your soil can be your friend or foe when it comes to dealing with dry conditions.
 Good soil provides the right balance of water, nutrients and air to plant roots and is the foundation of successful gardening.
 Soils in different regions have different mixtures of sand, silt and clay and support a different group of plants.
-So amend your soil with a nutrient-rich soil like Miracle-Gro® Moisture Control® Garden Soil which is specially formulated to hold up to 25% more water than native soil, to make it optimal for the plants that thrive in your region.
+So amend your soil with a nutrient-rich soil like Miracle-Gro® All Purpose Garden Soil, to make it easier for roots to grow deep.
+Deep root systems are better at finding both water and nutrients, which is crucial during dry times.

 2. Plant Ornamental Grasses